You Earned a Ticket!

 How does that actually happen?

-The State Board of Education defines the templates that districts must use for LCAPs.
+The State Board of Education provides templates that districts can use for their LCAPs.
 The first section of the template asks for information about stakeholder engagement.
 The plans must include goal statements linked to the eight state priorities and budget information showing how districts will pay for the program changes and improvements needed to meet those goals.

 LCAPs must be reviewed by a parent committee — especially if a district has many English learners.

-The plans cover three years, but they are updated annually.
-Their development and the updating process must include consultation with various constituencies, including teachers and parents.
+The plans cover three years, updated annually.
+The update process must include consultation with various constituencies, including teachers and parents.
 Ultimately, the plan must be reviewed by a parent advisory committee.
-If at least 15 percent of the students in a district are English learners, a separate parent committee must provide feedback in this area.
+If at least 15 percent of the students in a district are English learners, a separate parent committee (DELAC) must provide feedback for the plan.

-The final LCAPs are approved at the same time as the district’s budget, subject to review by the County Office of Education.
-This process has made county offices of education a much more important and substantial part of the education system than they were before LCFF became law.
+LCAPs must be approved by each school board at the same time as the district’s budget, and they are subject to review by the County Office of Education (COE).
+This process has made COEs a much more important and substantial part of the education system than they were before LCFF became law.

 LCAPs and Collective Bargaining

 The requirement for each district to create its own accountability plan (LCAP) originated as part of the shift away from state-level mandates about how districts use funds.
-A number of debates erupted as the State Board attempted to fulfill its charge and develop the regulations surrounding LCFF.
-The most heated debates concerned the balance between local flexibility on one hand and assuring educational opportunities for high-need students on the other.
-Civil rights advocates expressed concern that in the rough and tumble of collective bargaining, resources that LCFF allocates on the basis of poverty or language-learning needs would find their way onto the bargaining table, there to be swept up into across-the board teacher salary increases, despite the spirit of the law.
+Civil rights advocates expressed concern that in the process of collective bargaining, resources that LCFF allocates on the basis of student needs might be swept up into across-the-board teacher salary increases, despite the spirit of the law.

 The LCAP was a compromise solution.
 In principle, it was intended to provide local discretion about the use of funds in exchange for transparency.
 In practice, districts have varied in their commitment to disclosure.
-Some LCAPs are detailed.
-Some are vague, as the State Auditor charged.
-Unless and until something changes, it is up to each community to dig into the numbers, ask questions, and enforce the intent of the law.
+It is up to each community to dig into the numbers, ask questions, and enforce the intent of the law.

 Quiz